What Are The Typical Closing Costs In Kentucky?

 Closing costs for home sellers in Kentucky can vary greatly depending on the fees included.
 Generally, closing costs include items such as title search fees, deed recording fees, prorated taxes and insurance, settlement or attorney fees, survey fees, and transfer taxes.

 Title search fees cover the cost of researching the property’s history to ensure there are no liens or other issues that could cause a problem during the sale.
-Deed recording fees cover the cost of filing all paperwork needed to officially transfer ownership of the home from one party to another.
+Deed recording fees cover the cost of filing all paperwork needed to transfer home ownership from one party to another officially.

-Prorated taxes and insurance must be paid on any prepaid taxes or insurance premiums so that both parties will receive a fair amount at closing.
-The buyer or seller typically pays settlement or attorney fees depending on local customs and contract terms agreed upon.
+Prorated taxes and insurance must be paid on any prepaid or insurance premiums so that both parties will receive a fair amount at closing.
+Depending on local customs and contract terms agreed upon, the buyer or seller typically pays settlement or attorney fees.

-Survey fees are usually required if an updated survey needs to be done prior to closing.
+Survey fees are usually required if an updated survey needs to be done before closing.
 Lastly, transfer taxes may be required depending on the locality of the transaction; this tax is based on a percentage of the sales price and is paid at closing.

 What are Closing Costs and Who Pays Them in Louisville Kentucky